MASTER SERVICES AGREEMENT

 7. and it has effective controls that are sufficient to provide reasonable assurances that violations or applicable anti-corruption, sanctions, and anti-money laundering laws and regulations will be prevented; and

-8. It has not directly, or indirectly, taken any action in violation of any export restrictions, anti-boycott regulations, embargo regulations or other similar applicable Canadian, United States or other foreign laws;
+8. it has not directly, or indirectly, taken any action in violation of any export restrictions, anti-boycott regulations, embargo regulations or other similar applicable Canadian, United States or other foreign laws.

 2. Additional Loopio Warranties.
-Loopio hereby represents and warrants that (i) the Loopio Solution will comply in all material respects with the Documentation, and (ii) the Professional Services will be performed in a professional and workmanlike manner.
+Loopio hereby represents and warrants that (i) the Services will comply in all material respects with the Documentation, and (ii) the Professional Services will be performed in a professional and workmanlike manner.
 All warranty claims under (ii) must be reported to Loopio within thirty (30) days of the provision of the related Professional Services.
 The warranty set forth in this Section does not apply upon any of the following: (a) any change, addition, deletion or other modification was made to any deliverables provided by Loopio, except as specifically authorized in writing by Loopio; and (b) Customer’s failure to report a deficiency within the specified warranty period.
 Upon a valid deficiency claim by Customer, Loopio shall remedy the deficiency within a commercially reasonable period of time and failing that, Loopio shall refund all Professional Services Fees paid by Customer and attributable to the deficiency giving rise to the warranty claim.
-The foregoing remedies are Loopio’s sole obligation and Customer’s sole remedy in the event of a valid warranty claim under Section 11.2.
+The foregoing remedies are Loopio’s sole obligation and Customer’s sole remedy in the event of a valid warranty claim under this Section.

 12. LIMITATIONS OF LIABILITY

 1. Limitations of Liability.
-Except for gross negligence and wilful misconduct, to the maximum extent permitted by Applicable Law, in no event will either Party’s (including its licensors and subcontractors) total aggregate liability to the other Party arising out of or related to the Agreement, whether in contract, tort or under any other theory of liability, exceed the total amount paid by Customer in the 12 months preceding giving rise to the claim.
+Except for gross negligence and willful misconduct, to the maximum extent permitted by Applicable Law, in no event will either Party’s (including its licensors and subcontractors) total aggregate liability to the other Party arising out of or related to the Agreement, whether in contract, tort or under any other theory of liability, exceed the total amount paid by Customer in the 12 months preceding giving rise to the claim.
 Notwithstanding the foregoing, either Party’s total aggregate liability for a Party’s breach of Section 4 (Privacy), Section 6 (Confidentiality), Section 7 (Information Security) and Section 10 (Indemnification) will not exceed two (2) times the total amount paid by Customer hereunder in the twelve (12) months preceding the incident giving rise to the claim.

 2. Exclusion of Damages.
 To the maximum extent permitted by Applicable Law, neither Party nor any of its Affiliates, licensors or subcontractors will have any liability to the other or any other Person or entity under the Agreement for (i) any indirect, reliance, incidental, special, punitive, exemplary or consequential damages, or (ii) loss of revenue or profit, loss of or damage to data, business interruption, replacement or recovery costs (whether direct or indirect losses); in each case, whether arising from contract, equity, tort (including negligence or strict liability) or any other theory of liability, even if a Party has been advised of the possibility of such damages, or they are foreseeable.